LgLinus/docker-workshop/README_1_Node.md

 ## Exercise 1
 Creating the Dockerfile

-+ Create a Dockerfile in the backend category which is based on a **node** image.
++ Create a Dockerfile in the backend folder which is based on a **node** image.
 For example node:10-alpine.

 + Specify the working directory for the dockerfile(ex /usr/src/app)